2018 Atlantic Coast Conference softball tournament

-The 2018 Atlantic Coast Conference (ACC) Softball tournament will be held at Shirley Clements Mewborn Field on the campus of Georgia Tech in Atlanta, Georgia from May 9 through May 12, 2018.
+The 2018 Atlantic Coast Conference (ACC) Softball tournament was held at Shirley Clements Mewborn Field on the campus of Georgia Tech in Atlanta, Georgia from May 9 through May 12, 2018.

-This is the first year of a 10-team tournament.
-The 1st Round, quarterfinals and semifinals will be shown on the ACC RSN's with a simulcast on ACC Extra.
-The championship game will be broadcast by ESPN.
+This was the first year of a 10-team tournament.
+The 1st Round, quarterfinals and semifinals were shown on the ACC RSN's with a simulcast on ACC Extra.
+The championship game was broadcast by ESPN.